California Disability Insurance (DI)

 Hint

-Employers are required to participate in either the state-run SDI/PFL program or self-insure a voluntary private plan, VDI/PFL, if they employ more than one employee.
+Employers are required to participate in either the state-run SDI/PFL program or self-insure a voluntary private plan, VDI/PFL, if they employ one or more employees and pays wages for employment in excess of $100 during any calendar quarter.

-All employees working for a covered employer are eligible for CA DI/PFL benefits if they earn more than $100 in wages in any quarter.
+All employees working for a covered employer are eligible for CA DI/PFL benefits if they have earned more than $300 in the base period (normally defined as the 12 months before the claim began).

 Employers are excluded if they are non-profit organizations, railroad and government employers, and real estate sales employers, among others described in the law.